Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 But I'm just like, well, why are you concerned how the media depicts you?

-Maybe it's just my browbeaten way of like, yeah, the media depicts men terribly all the time.
+Maybe it's just my brow-beaten way of like, yeah, the media depicts men terribly all the time.

-Because she just have a s an internal sense of agency.
+Just have an internal sense of agency.

 I'm now in the new feminist utopia.

-And I can be a boss babe who gets married and works at CNN and we've split the bill with my husband.
+And I can be a boss babe who gets married and works at CNN.

-To believe people actually exist like this.
+It's hard to believe people actually exist like this.

 Well, they do.

-It's uh it's fascinating.
+It's fascinating.

 Yes.

-And yeah, you you you see, like, you know, in California or whatever, people with their masks on, you're like, what the hell's wrong with you?
+And yeah, you see, like, you know, in California or whatever, people with their masks on.

-Advertisements followed suit, because it turns out they don't sell.
+Advertisements followed suit because it turns out they don't sell.

-Actually, putting uh really attractive women and men on the advertisements is what sells things to people, which the advertising industry knew for the entire history of the advertising industry until about 2010 when insecure white women were like, actually, I'm feeling fat.
+Actually, putting really attractive women and men on the advertisements is what sells things to people, which the advertising industry knew for the entire history of the advertising industry until about 2010 when insecure white women were like, actually, I'm feeling fat.

-It's like, well, we've got a Zempic for that now as well, so you know you don't even have to feel that way.
+It's like, well, we've got a Zempic for that now as well.

-Uh why do we think this particular woman might be resentful of attractive women?
+Why do we think this particular woman might be resentful of attractive women?

 I don't know.

-I I think that for her, this is all um she's not an unattractive woman or anything.
+I think for her, this is all...

-This is this is she grew up with mainstream feminism, and now that has dissipated, mostly because women don't want it, which we'll get into very shortly.
+She grew up with mainstream feminism, and now that has dissipated, mostly because women don't want it, which we'll get into very shortly.

-Uh she doesn't know what to do with herself.
+She doesn't know what to do with herself.

-Uh but I think you see, advertisements followed suit, making men's desire once again a dominating factor in how stories are told and how women are portrayed.
+But you see, advertisements followed suit, making men's desire once again a dominating factor in how stories are told and how women are portrayed.

 Yes, because it turns out that women still want men.